Latent Shapes

 First,

-is used as the communication layer connecting the interface with the model.
+FastAPI is used as the communication layer connecting the interface with the model.

-The API returns results in JSON format, where both the reconstruction outputs and latent shape data are represented as mesh data based on vertices and faces.
+The API returns results in JSON format, where both the reconstruction outputs and the latent shape data are represented as mesh data based on vertices and faces.

 The reconstruct API request is defined as follows.